-Mahsa Razavi is a film director, screenwriter and producer from Iran and based in Toronto.
+Mahsa Razavi is a film director, screenwriter, and producer from Iran and based in Toronto.

-She studied Social Sciences and Communications at the University of Tehran before moving to Canada where she earned her MA in Cinema Studies from the University of Toronto, and her MFA in Film Production from York University.
-She has made several short films that have been showcased in many festivals around the world.
-Mahsa’s works often focus on issues of identity politics, displacement, loss, and belonging.
-Her latest work is a narrative short film entitled Ahu, funded by Ontario and Canada Art Councils and set in Toronto.
-She is currently working on her first feature film script, The River Will Carry Us.
+Mahsa studied Social Sciences and Communications at the University of Tehran before moving to Canada where she earned her MA in Cinema Studies from the University of Toronto, and her MFA in Film Production from York University.
+She is an alumnus of the Sheridan College Advanced Film and Television Program and Iranian Youth Cinema Society (IYCS).

-Mahsa is a recipient of the Canada Art Council Grant for Research and Creation (The River Will Carry Us, 2020), Toronto Art Council Grant for Media Arts (Ahu, 2020), Ontario Art Council Grant for Emerging Artists (Ahu, 2018), Toronto Art Council Media Grant (A Celebration, 2017) and Ontario Graduate Scholarship (Roj Means Sun, 2014).
+Mahsa’s works often focus on female experience, issues of individual-community, migration narratives, loss, and belonging.
+She is a recipient of the Canada Art Council Award for Research and Creation (The River Will Carry Us, 2020), the Toronto Art Council Grant for Media Arts (Ahu, 2020), the Ontario Art Council Grant for Emerging Artists (Ahu, 2018), the Toronto Art Council Media Grant (A Celebration, 2017) and the Ontario Graduate Scholarship (Roj Means Sun, 2014).